 Dr Broinowski commented that a hallmark of Pilger’s films, poignantly presented in this work, is the focus on the human cost of the lies and power plays of Empire.

-The chapter ‘China Rises’ is a fascinating exposé of some historical truths regarding China-United States relations.
-One example involves the little known appeal to the US by Mao Zedong to normalise diplomatic and commercial relations.
+The chapter ‘China Rises’ reveals some little known historical truths regarding China-United States relations.
+One example involves the appeal to the US by Mao Zedong to normalise diplomatic and commercial relations.
 Another involves the hidden history associated with the trade in opium during the 19th century.
 It is argued that early U.S. development owed a lot of its financial impetus to the exploitation of the Chinese population by American merchants engaged in the lucrative opium trade.

 The documentary refers to the ‘pivot to Asia’ involving almost two-thirds of all American naval forces being transferred to Asia and the Pacific in order to contain China.
 In this context, Stephen Starr from the Clinical Science Program at the University of Missouri asks: “Where does this (the pivot to Asia) end?
 What’s the purpose?
 Where are we going to stop this process before it starts a war?
 And then if the war starts, where does that end?”